finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 # **PutByQueryCsv**
 > string PutByQueryCsv (string body, Dictionary<string, string> scalarParameters = null, string queryName = null, bool? download = null, int? timeoutSeconds = null, string delimiter = null, string escape = null)

-PutByQueryCsv: Executes Sql, returned in CSV format, where the sql is the post-body url.
+PutByQueryCsv: Executes Sql from the body returning CSV

- For more complex LuminesceSql a PUT will allow for longer Sql. e.g.: ```sql @@cutoff = select #2020-02-01#; @issues = select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project='HC' and Created < @@cutoff and Updated > @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li     on i.Id = li.IssueId ```  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden
+ For more complex LuminesceSql a PUT will allow for longer and line break delimited Sql, whic will be returned in the format of the method name. e.g.: ```sql @@cutoff = select #2020-02-01#; @issues = select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project='HC' and Created < @@cutoff and Updated > @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li     on i.Id = li.IssueId ```  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden

 ### Example
 ```csharp